-The rectification process may take an hour or more depending on the resolution of the image, the number of files, and the size of the geographic region definition.
+i.rectify will run in the background and notify the user by mail when it is finished.
+The process may take an hour or more depending on the size of the image, the number of files, and the size of the geographic region definition.